sherifabdlnaby/Ciro/README.md

 ![header](https://user-images.githubusercontent.com/16992394/35495122-0022aab8-04c8-11e8-8d3c-410aafd331d3.jpg)

 # Ciro PHP Framework
-Ciro is a MVC PHP Framework to kickstart your project rapidly, it's designed to be simple, modular, decoupled, extensible and lightweight to make it easier to build better and easily maintined PHP code.
+Ciro is a MVC PHP Framework to kickstart projects rapidly, it's designed to be simple, configurable, modular, decoupled, extensible and lightweight to make it easier to build better and easily maintained PHP code.

 Out of the box Ciro comes with :